DC 5257Musculoskeletal System38 CFR Part 4, DC 5257Last verified: APR 22, 2026

 Recurrent Subluxation or Lateral Instability of the Knee is associated with 1 documented secondary condition.
 Secondary conditions caused or aggravated by a service-connected disability are ratable under 38 CFR § 3.310.
 See the secondary conditions page for the full list with medical rationale and evidence strength ratings.

-What is the C&P exam like for Recurrent Subluxation or Lateral Instability of the Knee?
+What happens at the C&P exam for Recurrent Subluxation or Lateral Instability of the Knee?

 Get a Personalized Rating Analysis